-- 1. A method of searching network content, the method comprising the steps of: - in response to a user search query, identifying at least one search origin comprising a network resource deemed of relevance; - retrieving and reviewing the contents of the search origin to identify the presence of one or more search avenues stemming from the search origin, identifiable search avenues comprising a submission field presented by the search origin; - perusing identified search avenues to identify search results to be returned in response to the user search query, perusing comprising: - actuating the submission field by entering an appropriate query and initiating a submission, and - acquiring relevant content returned in response to the submission; and, - repeating the process of retrieving, reviewing and perusing in respect of network locations stemming from identified search avenues comprising a submission field.
+1. A method of searching network content, the method comprising the steps of:

+- in response to a user search query, identifying at least one search origin comprising a network resource deemed of relevance: and - retrieving and reviewing the contents of the search origin to identify the presence of one or more search avenues stemming from the search origin, identifiable search avenues comprising: - network locations which are ascertained by the search origin contents; - submission fields presented by the search origin; or - dynamically generated content retrieved from the search origin, and, perusing identified search avenues to identify search results to be returned in response to the user search query.